How to visit Komodo National Park in 2019

 The Komodo dragons can be seen on Rinca and Komodo islands.
 Rinca is nearer to Komodo, so that’s where most people go to see them.
 Komodo is a four-hour ride on a wooden boat, or 1 1/2 hours by speedboat away.

-When we were doing research on visiting the Komodo dragons, this was the area that had the least, and most misleading information.
+When we were doing research on Komodo dragon tours to Komodo Island, this was the area that had the least, and most misleading information.
 Because of our fascination with the animals, we wanted to see them on both Rinca and Komodo islands.
 The internet was full of tours to Rinca, as well as a few small islands.
 It was a different matter with Komodo.
+Komodo tours from Labuan Bajo to Komodo Island were hard to find.
 I read that you had to hire your own speedboat to see them, because wooden boat tours rarely went there, as there wasn’t enough demand.

 This ‘you won’t get enough people for a wooden boat trip‘ was clearly a myth.